SonNVQ/DevOps-Viettel/Install OpenStack on VM using Kolla-ansible.md

     ```

-## 5. Access the OpenStack Horizon dashboard
+# 5. Access the OpenStack Horizon and Skyline dashboard

 First, go back to deploy node, and get the horizon admin password.